Alzheimer's: Dealing with daily challenges

 - Eat at regular times.
 Don't rely on your loved one to ask for food.
 He or she might not respond to hunger or thirst.

 - Use white dishes.
 Plain white dishes can make it easier for your loved one to distinguish the food from the plate.
 Similarly, use place mats of a contrasting color to help your loved one distinguish the plate from the table.
-Stick with solid colors, though.
-Patterned plates, bowls and linens might be confusing.
+Stick with solid colors, though, because patterned plates, bowls and linens might be confusing.

-- Offer foods 1 at a time.
-If your loved one is overwhelmed by an entire plateful of food, place just one type of food at a time on the plate.
-You could also offer several small meals throughout the day, rather than three larger ones.
+- Offer foods one at a time.
+If your loved one is overwhelmed by an entire plateful of food, place just one type of food on the plate at a time.
+You could also offer several small meals throughout the day rather than three larger ones.